ENSpeak the language you have been studying.

 Advanced Linguist

-Part 3 is the most difficult section of the IELTS Speaking test.
+Part 3 is statistically the most difficult section of the IELTS Speaking test, responsible for 72% of Band 6.5 scores refusing to budge to a 7.0.
 Unlike the personal questions in Part 1, Part 3 requires you to discuss abstract concepts, societal trends, and hypothetical scenarios.
-This is where examiners decide if you belong at a Band 6.5 or a Band 8.0.
+This is explicitly where human examiners and AI models alike determine your true ceiling.

 To succeed, you must move beyond "I think" and "In my opinion."
 You need to display a high degree of syntactic control.